smash64-dev/smash64-online/docs/index.md

 ---

 ## Start Netplay
 !!!
-Danger inline end "Ethernet Highly Recommended"
+Danger "Ethernet Highly Recommended"

      Use a wired Ethernet connection when playing netplay.
 WiFi connections are inherently unreliable and will frustrate you and your opponents.